Why Bamboo? Bamboo is the world’s fastest naturally renewing resource which is also inherently anti-microbial, anti-fungal and anti-bacterial.

 We discovered Adios Plastic on Instagram and ordered one of their Sample Packs (you only pay P&P!)

 We have been using them for walkies with our German Shepherd and I’m 100% impressed.
-They go into our compostable bin, not our regular waste so they are collected every week rather than sitting in our general waste for 3 weeks.
+They go into our compostable bin, not our regular waste which makes a huge difference not sitting in our general waste for 3 weeks.

 They are made from corn starch which is so like plastic so it makes you far more confident cleaning up after your dog and maintaining your own clean hands!